Na-Cly/gateron-ks27-stabalizers/README.md

 # gateron-ks27-stabalizers
 Kicad footprints for ks27 switches.

+# NOTE: These have not been produced on a pcb yet.
+Final dimenions of the cutouts may vary after a frist run.

 ### This is a temporary solution to there being no stabalizers produced by gateron for the ks27 low profile switches.